KristjanPikhof/Image-Gallery-app-Flask-Vite-React/README.md

 # Photo Gallery

 This is a full-stack web application built using Flask for the backend and Vite React for the frontend.
-It allows users to upload and manage their photos in a gallery.
+It allows users to upload and browse their photos in a gallery.

 ## Prerequisites